hardikbahri/notifications_microservice/README.md

 4. **Send Message**: The backend sends a message to the Kafka Producer.
 5. **Send Topics**: The Kafka Producer sends the message to the appropriate Kafka topic.
 6. **Consumer Message**: The Kafka Consumer receives the message from the Kafka topic.
+7. **Process consumer messages**: Backend processes the updates and fetches the users affected with the update from users collection in the database
-7. **API Call Using Polling Mechanism**: The frontend makes an API call to the backend using a polling mechanism to get updates.
+8. **API Call Using Polling Mechanism**: The front end makes an API call to the backend using a polling mechanism to get updates.
-8. **Real-Time Updates, Push Notifications**: The frontend receives real-time updates and push notifications.
+9. **Real-Time Updates, Push Notifications**: The frontend receives real-time updates and push notifications.
-9. **Email Sent**: An email is sent as part of the notification process.
+10. **Email Sent**: An email is sent as part of the notification process.

 ### Components